 I also want to extract my block’s attribute.
-In this sample, the attribute tag for door is DOORTYPE.
+In this sample, the attribute tag for the door is DOORTYPE.
 And for windows it’s WINDOWTYPE.

-Add the properties name in separate lines.
+Add the attribute tag’s name in separate lines.

 So my template file would be like this.

-Now we can save this template as txt file.
+Now we can save this template as .txt file.

 Block has 15 extractable properties.
 If you want to see all 15 block properties, you can see all possible fields in this AutoCAD help page.
-And certainly you can add your own attributes.
+And certainly, you can add your own attributes.

 Using Attribute Extraction

 After we define the extraction template, we can extract the attributes now.

 You can leave CDF as the file format.
 Now click Select objects and select blocks you want to extract.
 In this sample, you can select everything.
 AutoCAD will process only blocks with attributes.